Nuwa-genomics/Nuwa/README.md

 # Nuwa 🧬🐍
 A bioinformatics web tool built with scanpy for genomics data processing and analysis.

 ### \*\*Work in progress!\*\*

+Deep neural networks have many potential use cases for genomic analyses including quality control, dimensionality reduction and spatial transcriptomics.
+Nuwa aims to integrate some of these models in a visual, easy to use interface with other filtering and data analysis familiar to most scanpy users.

 ## Getting Started